benbhall/benbhall.github.io/_posts/2021-03-26-fail-secure-aspnetcore-auth.md

 *Written with ASP.NET Core 3.x and .NET 5 in mind.*

-ASP.NET developers will be familiar with using the `[Authorize]` attribute to decorate a class or method in a controller or Razor Page, so that a visitor will be forced to **authenticate** if they have not done so already.
+ASP.NET developers will be familiar with using the default behaviour using an `[Authorize]` attribute to decorate a Razor Page and a class or method in a controller, and through some magic, users are expected to **authenticate**.

-We can also use it for **authorization** via:
+We'll also use it for **authorization** via roles, claims, policies and requirements i.e.

 * Roles (`[Authorize(Roles = "Admin")]`)
 * Policies (`[Authorize(Policy = "RequireAdminRole")]`)

 And select specific authentication schemes using `[Authorize(AuthenticationSchemes = JwtBearerDefaults.AuthenticationScheme)]`.

-## The Confusing Bit
+## The Confusing Bit for ASP.NET Newcomers

 * Authorization is about permissions
 * Authentication is about identity